openworm/owmeta/README.md

 --------------

 PyOpenWorm also provides the ability to store and retrieve data about models.
-As described above, ultimately, these models will be part of the ChannelWorm repository.
-But for the time being, PyOpenWorm houses some specific models as well:
+As described above, ultimately, ion channel models will be part of the ChannelWorm repository.
+And as the project evolves, other models, such as for reproduction and development, may be housed in their own repositories.
+But for the time being, the PyOpenWorm repository contains specific models as well.

 ```python
 # Get data for a subtype of voltage-gated potassium channels